Aleksandr-Glebik/rsschool-cv/cv.md

 ***
 ## About Me

-I have been in the IT field for about 2 years as freelance Frontend Developer.
+I am a freelance front-end developer with over 2 years of experience in IT.
-During this time, I learned the basics of front-end development: HTML, CSS, JavaScript, as well as TypeScript, React and Redux-Toolkit.
+During this time, I learned the basics of front-end development: HTML, CSS, JavaScript, as well as TypeScript, React and Redux.
 As I studied, I performed tasks using more modern and advanced technologies, I am currently working using JavaScript, TypeScript, React, React-Redux.
 Now I am looking for a company to implement all my knowledge and be useful to the company.

 ***